kubernetes/website/docs/tasks/manage-hugepages/scheduling-hugepages.md

 ## Future

 - Support container isolation of huge pages in addition to pod isolation.
-- NUMA locality guarnatees as a feature of quality of service.
+- NUMA locality guarantees as a feature of quality of service.
 - ResourceQuota support.
 - LimitRange support.